BlockSendFi/BlockSend/README.md

     - [Confluence for doc](https://blocksend.atlassian.net/wiki/spaces/BLOCKSEND/pages/426049/Sommaire)
     - [design with Figma](https://www.figma.com/file/V8fQ5aJYz9IreIc5WkJLf7/ASHLEY_WK_061222?node-id=0%3A1)

+We have a daily technical meeting every day at 5pm.
+We use Discord to communicate with others team members.
+We organized the trello as a Kanban board, describing the differents steps of our workflow (to do, in progress, code review, test, etc...)

 ## Architecture

 We choose to have an hybrid architecture with a smart contract on the blockchain and a backend to store some confidential data in a centralised database.
+The user will allow the smart contract to transfer their EURe and the backend will detect when the user have a sufficient balance to make the onchain transfer.

 ![alt text](./docs/architeture.png)

 ## Getting Started